Business Intelligence Internship Program with ...

 Restricting access to any data to a user is one of the key techniques used when it comes to the security aspect of any Data.
-In this article, we will understand how to implement Row Level Security in Power BI:
+In this article, we will understand how to implement Row Level Security in Power BI.

 Row-level security in Power BI can be used to restrict data access for given users.
 Filters restrict data access at the row level, and you can define filters within roles.
 Be aware that in the Power BI service, members of a workspace have access to datasets in the workspace.
-RLS doesn’t restrict this data access.
+RLS in Power BI doesn’t restrict this data access.

 You may go through this Microsoft Power BI recording where our expert has explained the topics in a detailed manner with examples that will help you to understand the concepts better.